Alison dos Santos: 2022

-In April 2022, he made the second best Brazilian mark in history in the 400 m, 44.54, an event that is not his specialty, and what gave him the index to qualify for the Eugene World Championship (he would be a bronze medalist in the 400 m with this mark in this championship).
+In April 2022, he made the second best Brazilian mark in history in the 400 m with a time of 44.54 seconds.
 In May 2022, he won a gold medal in the Doha stage of the Diamond League with a time of 47.24, defeating Rai Benjamin.
 In June 2022, he won a gold medal in the Stockholm stage of the Diamond League with a time of 46.80.

 On 19 July 2022, in the 2022 World Athletics Championships in Eugene, Oregon, he broke the South American record again and the World Championship record in the 400 metres hurdles with a time of 46.29, becoming the world champion, defeating Warholm and Benjamin.
 It was the first men's gold in the history of Brazil in the World Athletics Championships, and he became only the second Brazilian in history to be the world champion in outdoor athletics, the first being the pole vaulter Fabiana Murer eleven years earlier in Daegu, South Korea.
 Dos Santos was 0.13s from breaking Benjamin's Americas record and 0.36s from breaking Warholm's world record.
 At the Diamond Race final in Zürich in September, he became the Diamond League champion in his specialist event.